 As many of you know, there are numerous businesses that sell course materials to college students.
-You may not be aware, though, that Cornell students are being approached by commercial vendors and encouraged to sell course materials, including exams, lecture notes, problem sets, homework, and student papers, which are then posted for resale on Internet sites.
+You may not be aware, though, that Cornell students are approached by commercial vendors and encouraged to sell course materials, including exams, lecture notes, problem sets, homework, and student papers, which are then posted for resale on Internet sites.
 Some Cornell students have removed materials, even exams, from course Blackboard sites and sold them to commercial vendors.
 Some commercial vendors falsely convey that the instructor has approved the sale of course materials.
 Cornell’s Blackboard site contains a notice: “Course materials posted on Blackboard are intellectual property belonging to the author.
 Students are not permitted to buy or sell any course materials without the express permission of the instructor.
-Such unauthorized behavior constitutes academic misconduct.
+Such unauthorized behavior constitutes academic misconduct.”

 If you wish to discourage your students from engaging in such behavior, you are strongly encouraged to include in your syllabus an explicit prohibition against buying and selling course materials and indicate that such behavior constitutes academic misconduct.
 While course materials produced by a student, such as lecture notes, might belong to the student as the owner of that material, a faculty member may nonetheless impose conditions on students’ use of such derived works, such as prohibiting distribution on commercial sites of notes derived from the faculty member’s lectures.